The four operations on perverse motives: Unipotent nearby and vanishing cycles

 \subsection{Maximal extension functor}

-Let us now construct Be{\u\i}linson's maximal extension functor $\Xi_f$ (see \cite{MR923134}) and the related exact triangles in the triangulated categories of \'etale motives.
-This will be essential to prove \theoremref{theo:support} and for glueing perverse motives.
-By applying the coherent triangle functor $u_\sharp v_*$ to the object $\Theta_f(-)$ in $\DA(X,\carre)=\DA(X,\underline{\bf 1}\times\underline{\bf 1})$, we get a functor
+Let us now construct Be{\u\i}linson's maximal extension functor $\Xi_f$ (see~\cite{MR923134}) and the related exact triangles in the triangulated categories of \'etale motives.
+This will be essential to prove \ref{theo:support} and for gluing perverse motives.
+By applying the coherent triangle functor $u_\sharp v_*$ to the object $\Theta_f(-)$ in $\DA(X,\carre)=\DA(X,\underline{\mathbf 1}\times\underline{\mathbf 1})$, we get a functor

 which is a coherent lifting of the commutative diagram